 If a dealer quotes an excessively long delivery time, that’s a red flag.
 You should expect delivery within 7 business days—15 total days at the absolute most.
 The Federal Trade Commission stipulates that companies cannot accept orders if they can’t ship the metal within 30 days (orders that take longer to deliver can be considered a futures contract).

-It is wise to hold both gold and silver in your portfolio, and investing in physical silver bullion purchased from an online dealer that offers storage, a dollar-cost averaging program, and a number of different account types will ensure that your investing needs are met now… and for years to come.
+It is wise to hold both gold and silver in your portfolio, and investing in physical silver bullion purchased from an online dealer that offers storage, a dollar-cost averaging program, and a number of different account types will ensure that your investment needs are met now… and for years to come.

 ...and be the first to read what we post the moment we post it!